5/10/2022

 Moving Back from Virtual Meetings to In-person Meetings

-For nearly two years, virtual meetings became the norm, and many businesses and professionals became quite adept at them.
+Since 2020, virtual meetings have become the norm, and many businesses and professionals have become quite adept at them.
 While some of the best practices that were implemented for virtual meetings may apply to in-person meetings, many of them aren’t relevant.
 Further, before the pandemic, many meeting participants gave low marks to in-person meetings.
 There are numerous reasons—terrible planning and preparation, no agendas and objectives, unclear roles and responsibilities, no pre-meeting communications, and inadequate facilities—to name just a few.

 Many in-person meetings occur in corporate offices.
-But some businesses have virtual offices; some were 100% virtual before the pandemic, and others joined them during and after the pandemic.
+But some businesses have virtual offices being 100% virtual.
 These organizations require meeting space, which essentially boils down to coffee shops, hotel conference rooms, and rented meeting rooms.
 Businesses and entrepreneurs with office space often require offsite meeting space when meeting with prospects or customers in different locations.
 The same can be said of businesses that are trying to expand into a new location where they currently do not have office space.
 Once again, available options break down into the three aforementioned areas.

 Rented Meeting Rooms vs. Hotel Conference Rooms

 But what about hotel conference rooms.
 These are often in locations that are convenient for participants.
 Hotels are well decorated and in addresses that convey a positive impression.
-However, in most instances, rented conference rooms are better options over hotel conference rooms.
-Following are some of the primary reason.
+However, in most instances, rented conference rooms are better options than hotel conference rooms.
+Following are some of the primary reasons why you should consider renting a meeting room intead of going to a hotel.

 1. Higher Cost